francescazhang92/510-FinalProject/README.md

 collection process for the news data and the twitter data, so please download the two csv files in the data folder as well.

 Package dependencies are listed in the requirements.txt.
-To install them , type python3 -m pip install -r requirements.txt in the command line in the main directory.
+(Install them using commands like "python3 -m pip install -r requirements.txt" before running the project)

 Before running the visualization code, make sure covid_news_recent .csv and covid_tweets.csv are downloaded correctly under 510-FinalProject/data directory.